LeoRiether/leoriether.github.io/content/posts/2022-01-21-kmp/index.md

 2. The leader fails to match and dies.
 Then, the neighbor of the leader (call him `n0`) may or may not survive.
 If it does, the new leader is `n0+1`.
 If it dies, then maybe the neighbor of `n0` (call him `n1`) survives.
 If it does, the new leader is `n1+1`.
 If it dies, then maybe the neighbor of `n1` survives.
 You get the idea.
 If we could know the neighbor of a thread in `O(1)`, the entire matching process would take time `O(|S|)`.
 Yes, even if we walk through neighbors one by one as they die, the algorithm runs in linear time.
 To see why, consider that we spawn at most one thread per step, so the total number of dead threads is bounded by `|S|`.
 It's like pushing threads to a queue when they are spawned and popping the queue when they die.

 ### Precalculating the Neighbor
+When building our automaton, we'll precalculate an array `int neighbor[N]`, where `neighbor[u]` indicates the neighbor of `u`, in the case where `u` is the leader.
+If we do that, we'll be able to simulate our automaton as described in "Dealing with failure" in `O(|S|)`!

+It turns out precalculating the neighbor is very similar to what we've seen in "Dealing with failure".
+Let's compute the neighbor array from left to right.
+Suppose we've already computed the result for the first `k` vertices.
+How do we compute it for `k+1`?
+The only way the leader could move from `k` to `k+1` is to go through the edge between them, right?

+1.